 Over its short lifetime, it was a fast-mover.
-Presidential shifted operating models at least three times.
+Presidential shifted operating models like costume changes at a Broadway show.
 It changed fleets from 737s to BAe-146s, which had high operating costs and poor reliability.

 Presidential bought a commuter partner.
 It then became a Continental code-sharer, commuter partner and all.